 An important drawback to filing Chapter 7 is that in exchange for having most if not all of your debts erased, you may lose some of your assets – your nonexempt assets.
 The trustee in your bankruptcy will sell the assets and use the sale proceeds to pay your debts.
+You can think of the trustee as someone who administers the bankruptcy case.
 However, most people who file for Chapter 7, don’t lose anything because they don’t own any non-exempt assets.
 When you have no non-exempt assets and you file bankruptcy, your case is referred to as a no-asset case.

 If you have nonexempt assets that you don’t want to lose, you should file a Chapter 13 instead of a 7.
 Again, this is something the bankruptcy attorney can help you figure out.

 Understanding the process to file bankruptcy is hugely important.
 The process to file Chapter 7 bankruptcy is pretty straightforward starting with whether you are going to hire a consumer bankruptcy attorney.